 (1) A voluntary job quit is a situation in which an individual who is required to register for work, as set forth in rule 5101:4-3-11 of the Administrative Code, has voluntarily quit a job of thirty hours or more a week without a good cause; or when an employee of the federal, state or local government participates in a strike against such government, and is dismissed from his or her job because of participation in the strike.

 (2) A reduction of work is a situation in which an individual who is required to register for work, as set forth in rule 5101:4-3-11 of the Administrative Code, has voluntarily reduced their work hours less than thirty hours a week or to a level that results in earning less than the federal minimum wage times thirty hours a week without good cause.

 (B) What situations are not considered a voluntary job quit or reduction of work?

 Any individual required to register for work that has:

 (1) Any reduction in hours mandated by the employer;

 (3) Resigned from employment at the demand of the employer for any reason; or

-(4) An individual who quit a job and secures comparable employment.
 "Comparable" is not strictly defined.
-County agencies shall not declare a new job incomparable simply because the number of hours or the salary is lower than the job which was quit.
+County agencies shall not declare a new job incomparable simply because the number of hours or the salary is lower than the job that was quit.

 (C) How does the county agency verify a voluntary quit or reduction of work hours?